Skip to main content.

 9–10:30 am

-Enjoy a tour of the Montgomery Place grounds, a 380-acre estate adjacent to the main Bard College campus and overlooking the Hudson River.
-Montgomery Place is a designated National Historic Landmark set amid rolling lawns, woodlands, and gardens against the spectacular backdrop of the Catskill Mountains.
-Renowned architects, landscape designers, and horticulturists worked to create an elegant estate consisting of a mansion, farm, orchards, farmhouse, and other buildings.
+Enjoy a tour of the Montgomery Place grounds, a 380-acre estate and National Historic Landmark adjacent to the main Bard College campus, overlooking the Hudson River and Catskill Mountains and located on the ancestral homelands of the Stockbridge-Munsee Band of the Mohican Indians.
+Renowned architects, landscape designers, and horticulturists worked to create the mansion, farm, orchards, farmhouse, and other aspects of the site.
 Montgomery Place was owned by the Livingston family from 1802 until the 1980s.
 The estate was transferred to Historic Hudson Valley in 1986; Bard College acquired the property in 2016.
 Meet on the Visitors Center porch.

 Space is limited; sign up at registration.

 Montgomery Place Campus